lwhitty/image-builder-lab/README.md

 ```
 # composer-cli compose start AWS-AMI-Blueprint ami
 ```
-### To monitor the status of the compose and to get the UUID:
+### To monitor the status of the compose and to get the image UUID:
 ```
 # watch composer-cli compose status
 ```
 ### To download the finished image file once compose status is FINISHED:
 ```
-# composer-cli compose image UUID #(replace UUID with UUID value from previous step)
+# composer-cli compose image IMAGE_UUID #(replace IMAGE_UUID with IMAGE_UUID value from previous step)
 ```
 **Note:** Alternatively, you can access the image file directly under the path /var/lib/lorax/composer/results/UUID/
 ### Optional: To download logs:
 ```
-# composer-cli compose logs UUID
+# composer-cli compose logs IMAGE_UUID
 ```
 ### Optional: To download metadata:
 ```
-# composer-cli compose metadata UUID
+# composer-cli compose metadata IMAGE_UUID
 ```
 ## Transfer AMI to AWS:
 ### Install Python 3 and the pip tool# yum install python3: